Ryan Jaso

 Ryan Jaso is an American music executive and artist manager in the electronic dance music scene and the broader music industry.
-Jaso also co-hosts a podcast called Neon Black with radio personality Michael Catherwood and Seb Webber.
-Jaso is notable for launching CONTROL and today he is the chief executive officer of Super Evil Genius Corp., a 360-degree creative agency, that has worked with artists such as Chris Lake, Fisher, Tommy Trash, and others.
+Jaso is the co-founder of CONTROL, a dance music club based in Los Angeles, and is the chief executive officer of Super Evil Genius Corp., a marketing agency.

 Early life and education

 Ryan Jaso was born to Jerry and M'Liss Jaso on May 16, 1983.
 His father was a high school football coach for 38 years.
-Jaso graduated from Huntington Beach High School before going to Orange Coast College and Golden West College, embarking on his ambitions in music soon thereafter.
+Jaso graduated from Huntington Beach High School before going to Orange Coast College and Golden West College, starting on his ambitions in music soon thereafter.

-Early career
+Career

 After moving to Los Angeles at age 21, Jaso formed Whitelite Productions with his partner Chris Alba in 2006.
 Through Whitelite, Jaso and his partner booked Steve Aoki, Afrika Bambaataa, Datarock, DJ Klever, and DJ Falcon for their first monthly series of events called "Made You Look" in Costa Mesa.
 Concurrently, Jaso and his partner launched a Sunday party in Los Angeles where they brought acts like Miami Horror, Nosaj Thing, and Classixx.

 As part of his expanding ambitions in the music industry, Jaso, by himself, launched Technique Management, an artist management company.
 His first client was Mr. Whiite.
 Jaso over time then built his roster of artist clients to include many headlining acts including MAKJ, Cold Blank, and Chris James, a singer-songwriter known for his work with deadmau5 on their song, "The Veldt".
 Jaso eventually moved his management venture over to ATC Management in 2015.